 And you think it ends, by the way.

-I thought uh, well, the 2021, I'm there, I'm done.
+I thought, well, the 2021, I'm done.

-That boy, that was never ends.
+Boy, that was never ends.

-It never ever, ever ends.
+It never, ever, ever ends.

-You just never stop worrying about them.
+You just never stop worrying about it.

 I don't know how she did it.

-And and she literally, I think she spent her whole life just on the phone and worried about what was happening with each child at any given moment.
+And she literally, I think she spent her whole life just on the phone and worried about what was happening with each child at any given moment.

 You know, I'm looking at Sean in Florida.

-I'm gonna put Sean in Florida up.
+I'm going to put Sean in Florida up.

 Had a daughter, apparently.